feature-hub/feature-hub/README.md

 shared state.
 The method takes the single argument `env`, which has the following properties:

-1.  `config` — a config object that is provided by the integrator.
+1.  `config` — a Feature Service config object that is provided by the integrator.
 1.  `featureServices` — an object of required Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies in the Feature App definition.